edelgado-en/taskQueueMP/README.md

 - We are using RTK thunks to handle async API calls that need to update RTK store.
 Do not use Sagas.
 We might switch to react-query later on.
 Keep in mind that react-query is an abstraction on top of RTK, so it will essentially replace it.

 - Do not add css files.
-If you need to add some css class because you are using some library that doesn't support Tailwind, then simply add it to the existing App.css file.
+If you need to add some css class because you are using some library that doesn't support Tailwind (like in the case of React-Select), then simply add it to the existing App.css file.

 ## Available Scripts